brunolange/exos/README.md

 )
 ```

-Either alternatively will prevent predicates and values from being evaluated
+Either alternative will prevent predicates and values from being evaluated
 if a previously predicate is True.

 ## Error handling